geohackweek/vector/_episodes/04-geopandas-intro.md

 > * While GeoPandas spatial objects can be assigned a Coordinate Reference System (`CRS`), operations can not be performed across CRS's.
 Plus, geodetic ("unprojected", lat-lon) CRS are not handled in a special way; the area of a geodetic polygon will be in degrees.
 {: .callout}

-GeoPandas is still fairly young, but it builds on mature and stable and widely used packages (Pandas, shapely, etc).
-Expect continued growth, and possibly some kinks.
+GeoPandas builds on mature, stable and widely used packages (Pandas, shapely, etc).
+It is being supported more and more as a preferred Python data structure for geospatial vector data.

 **When should you use GeoPandas?**
 * For exploratory data analysis, including in Jupyter notebooks.